Harjinder Singh Jinda: Arrest and death

 On 17 September 1986, Sukha got into an accident with a truck in Pimpri, Pune and was arrested.
 He was riding the same black motorcycle which was used at the time of assassination of General Vaidya.
-Jinda was arrested at Gurdwara Majnoo Daa Tilla, Delhi in March 1987.
+Jinda was arrested at Gurdwara Majnoo Daa Tilla, Delhi on 31 August 1987.
 He was shot in the legs at the time of his arrest.
 During their court trial, despite admitting to the killing, they pleaded not-guilty, justifying their actions by saying that Vaidya was "guilty of a serious crime, the punishment for which could only be death".
 They were awarded death sentences at 2:05 pm on 21 October 1989.
 Sukha and Jinda also wrote a letter to president of India asking for "No-Clemency" prior to their hanging.

-On 9 October 1992, early in the morning, Sukhdev Singh "Sukha" and Harjinder Singh "Jinda" were hanged until death in Pune Jail.
+On 9 October 1992, early in the morning, Sukhdev Singh "Sukha" and Harjinder Singh "Jinda" were executed by hanging in Pune Jail.
 The Independent World mentioned "While being led from their cell to the gallows set up in the Yerawada gaol yard, the two convicted killers shouted slogans for Sikh independence in the Punjab".

 Both of them were hanged at 4 am in Yerwada Central Jail Pune while extraordinary security was deployed at the jail and in the periphery of Pune to oppose any possible Sikh militants attack.
 Security was also tightened all over Northern India.